Generating Ticks from the main crystal¶

 in the running code somehow.
 The effect will be connected to the timer

-overflow via the interrupt service routine tick_isr
+overflow via the interrupt service routine tick_isr.

 : tick_isr